Dan West (musician): Early life and influences

 West was raised in the San Fernando Valley, California.
-From an early age, his older cousins would give him their records of The Beatles, The Monkees, Paul Revere and The Raiders whose music inspired him to ask his father for a guitar at the age of 7 years old.
+From an early age, his older cousins would give him their records of The Beatles, The Monkees, Paul Revere and The Raiders whose music inspired him to ask his father for a guitar at the age of seven.
 He was told by his father James Douglass West, a television writer for Lassie and Wonderful World of Disney and a former musician, that he had to learn the piano for one year before receiving a guitar, which he did.
 He then acquired a drum set after being inspired by the Gene Krupa and Buddy Rich drum battle album on Verve.

+At the age of seven, West met pianist Eubie Blake at a performance at Dorsey High School.
+Blake, along with Scott Joplin's music, introduced West to the ragtime style of jazz and piano playing.
+He was introduced to Frank Zappa in his first-grade class, where Zappa's children attended the same school.

 West had mastered several instruments by the time he was a young adolescent.
+At the age of 13, West performed in his band The Caterpillars at Johnny Otis' church alongside Otis.
 Prior to performing in Los Angeles rock clubs before he was old enough to drink there, he would routinely form bands and play at backyard parties.
-He cites the "creative atmosphere" in which he was raised as formative to his career, and is known for his versatility as "a multi-instrumentalist (who) shifts from genre to genre with a dazzling agility".
-West now plays the piano, bass, guitar, drums, cello, upright bass, flute, clarinet, composes for orchestra and big band, and does music programming.
+He cited the "creative atmosphere" in which he was raised as formative to his career, and the LA Times noted his versatility as "a multi-instrumentalist (who) shifts from genre to genre with a dazzling agility."
+West plays the piano, bass, guitar, drums, cello, upright bass, flute, and clarinet.
+He composes for orchestra and big band, and does music programming.

-The LA Times described his music as "a flexible sound where Boyce & Hart bubblegum shimmer collides with shadowy-psych-garage menace, and his lyrics – whether delivering messages of loss, insecurity or ardent passion – draws the listener in, conjuring a relatable immediacy, which in turn extrapolates itself within the performer-audience equation to create a singularly intimate atmosphere."
-He was also noted as "a master of the pop idiom, one who is able to link Bing Crosby to Sky Saxon and Brian Wilson."
-West notes Paul McCartney, James Jamerson, and Carol Kaye as influential when writing music, in particular the bass part of a track.
-He also cites Pete Townshend, Lenny Breau, Ted Greene, Syd Barrett, Jimi Hendrix, Edward Van Halen, Wes Montgomery, John Entwistle, Scott LaFaro, Melanie, Jane Weaver, Gil Evans, Billy Strayhdorn, Bill Evans, and Clare Fischer as influential musicians.
+The LA Times described him as a "master of the pop idiom" with "a flexible sound where Boyce & Hart bubblegum shimmer collides with shadowy-psych-garage menace, and his lyrics – whether delivering messages of loss, insecurity or ardent passion – draws [sic] the listener in, conjuring a relatable immediacy."
+West cites Paul McCartney, James Jamerson, and Carol Kaye as influential when writing music, in particular the bass part of a track.
+He also cited Pete Townshend, Lenny Breau, Ted Greene, Syd Barrett, Jimi Hendrix, Edward Van Halen, Wes Montgomery, John Entwistle, Scott LaFaro, Melanie, Jane Weaver, Gil Evans, Billy Strayhdorn, Bill Evans, and Clare Fischer as influential musicians.